UTEP-CS-1/website/staging_labs/11/spec.md

 ## Before you begin

 In this lab, you will be implementing everything from scratch.
 There is no starter code provided.
-Create a new Java project in your IDE (such as Eclipse or IntelliJ) and create a new Java class named `Car`.
-All the exercises will build upon this class.
-Make sure to create a separate `Main` class for testing your `Car` class.
+You shall create a Main.java and Car.java file in the same directory.

 Ensure that your working directory is organized and that your Java files are correctly named and saved in the appropriate project folder.

+{: .warning }
+> The following are not allowed:
+> - Java libraries, except the standard ones.
+> - External Java frameworks or libraries.
+> - Use of generative AI (e.g., ChatGPT).

 ## Exercises

 ### 1) Completing the Car Class
 Complete the `Car` class by adding the following:
 - Private attributes: `make`, `model`, `year`, `color`, `isElectric`, `cost`.
-- A default constructor that initializes all attributes to default values.
+- A default constructor.
 - A constructor that accepts `make`, `model`, and `year`.
 - Public getter methods for each attribute.
 - Public setter methods for each attribute.